RippeLab/padFISH/README.md

 # padFISH
-Collection of scripts used for Preprocessing and Quantification for padFISH data sets
+Collection of scripts used for Preprocessing and Quantification for padFISH data set in the study "Two different chromatin modules regulate proinflammatory gene expression" from Seufert et al.

 padFISH multiplex smFISH of nascent RNAs
 PadFISH is a multiplex smFISH method which integrates two protocols: hybridization-based in situ sequencing (HybISS) [1] and single-cell resolution in situ hybridization on tissues (SCRINSHOT) [2].
 In our study, we employed this technique to trace nascent RNAs using intronic padlock probes (PLPs) targeting their cDNA and to detect their rolling circle amplification (RCA) product.